CobbleHut-Games/SMW-Ultimate/README.md

 <!-- Alright, Cally, what was the description beforehand?-->
 # SMW-Ultimate
 Super Mario World Ultimate!
 The new adventure!
 Help Mario, Luigi, and their friends in Dinosaur Land!
 (Again!)
+After that there's another chapter!
+(SMW Encore Rom Hack)

 This README is a work in progress, as Cally decides what actually happens.
 For now, it's just the SMW description.